mattischrome/console-blog/content/posts/goldfrapp-black-cherry/index.md

 - Album Revisit
 - Twenty Three
 title: Goldfrapp - Black Cherry
-heroImage: ../../assets/images/defaultHero.jpg
-description: _This is the first in an unplanned series of **album revisits**, I will write a post explaining the
 ---
 _This is the first in an unplanned series of **album revisits**, I will write a post explaining the process soon._